2024 Mauritian general election: Electoral system

 The National Assembly has 62 directly elected members; 60 represent 20 three-seat constituencies, and two are elected from a constituency on the island of Rodrigues.
 The elections are held using the plurality block vote system with panachage, whereby voters have as many votes as seats available.
-In what is commonly known as the Best Loser System, should a community fail to win parliamentary representation, the Electoral Supervisory Commission can appoint up to eight unsuccessful candidates from these communities, who had received the most votes.
 The Electoral Commission divides the electorate into four communities: Hindus, Muslims, Sino-Mauritians and the general population; the latter comprises voters who do not belong to the first three.
+Mauritius employs the Best Loser System (BLS) to ensure all communities are guaranteed parliamentary representation proportional to their percentage of the population.
+If a community's share of MPs does not match its population percentage after a general election, the Electoral Supervisory Commission can appoint up to eight of the highest polling unsuccessful candidates from that community.
+The first four BLS members are selected regardless of their political affiliation.
+The other four are chosen from the party that has received the highest percentage of votes nationwide, to prevent BLS from changing an election outcome.
 Unless the president dissolves the National Assembly early, members serve a five-year term.

 Eligible candidates and voters are required to be at least 18 years old, citizens of the Commonwealth and have resided in Mauritius for at least two years before the nomination date.
 A total of 1,002,857 individuals were registered to vote in this election.
 Public officials stationed in Mauritius but enrolled in constituencies in Rodrigues or Agaléga and vice versa are eligible to apply for proxy voting.
 Since 2014, it has been optional for candidates to declare which community they belong to.
 Contestants who refuse to affiliate with a community are ineligible for a Best Loser nomination.
 Candidates have to be proficient enough in English to participate in parliamentary procedures.
 They also require the nomination from at least six electors in their constituency and a deposit to be paid, which is refunded if they obtain at least 10% of the vote.
 Individuals ineligible to be contestants include those who have committed electoral offences, have served a prison sentence exceeding 12 months, have undisclosed government contracts or have undisclosed bankruptcy.